 - Round One Actions Required: Screen for minimum qualifications as specified in the advertisements, recruitment materials, and job announcement.
 Committees must screen for a specific degree level required in a posting by verifying degree award on or before the closing date for the posting.
 Committees may consider a degree completed if the candidate's degree-granting university certifies it in advance of a scheduled commencement ceremony.
 Departments willing to screen faculty or A&P candidates whose degrees are not complete should indicate criteria that they can measure during screening.
-As an example, "degree expected by August, 20" must be published in the job posting.
-If degree candidates who will be qualified by the date of hire are acceptable in the applicant pool, the posting must reflect that.
+As an example, "degree expected by August, 20" or "degree earned by time of hire/appointment" must be published in the job posting.
+If degree-'anticipated by' candidates who will be qualified by the date of hire are acceptable in the applicant pool, the posting must reflect that.
+If the posting does not include such language, the candidate is expected to have earned the required degree at the time their application is submitted.
 The hiring manager or search committee members should review all application materials and decisions should be based on materials presented.
-Where AAP placement goals are a consideration, the search assistant and/or primary recruiter confirms applicant pool inclusivity by reviewing Workday UCF HR Pipeline Diversity Metrics - Gender/Ethnicity report; when the applicant pool does not include representation of the AAP placement goal group, the search assistant should consult with OIE (faculty searches) or HR-TA (non-faculty searches) before proceeding.
 Candidates not meeting minimum qualifications will remain in Screen-Round 1-Did not meet minimum disposition in Workday. - Round Two Actions Required: Identify those who demonstrate some or all the preferred qualifications.
 Prior to scheduling preliminary candidate interviews in faculty searches, the search committee chair, in collaboration with the search assistant, must prepare the Candidate Pool Evaluation Form and submit this to OIE for review and approval (applies to faculty searches only).
-If candidates meet minimum qualifications, but only some preferred qualifications, they should be retained in either one of the following statuses in Workday: - Screen or Assessment Round 2 Meets Minimum Qualifications Not Hired-Not Interviewed, or

-- Screen or Assessment Round 3 Meet Preferred Qualifications Not Hired-Not Interviewed - Subsequent Rounds: Results of interviews and review of application materials can be categorized to begin the process [i.e., Strong, Moderate, Weak].
+If candidates meet minimum qualifications, but only some preferred qualifications, they should be retained in either one of the following statuses in Workday: - Screen or Assessment Round 2 Meets Minimum Qualifications Not Hired-Not Interviewed, or - Screen or Assessment Round 3 Meet Preferred Qualifications Not Hired-Not Interviewed - Subsequent Rounds: Results of interviews and review of application materials can be categorized to begin the process [i.e., Strong, Moderate, Weak].
 The committee may start the subsequent rounds with "Strong" candidates for screening.
 Refined criteria should not result in applying changed, unadvertised criteria.
-For the finalist round, a minimum of three candidates must be invited to interview unless the search committee chair or search assistant obtains approval from OIE (faculty searches) or HR-TA (non-faculty searches) to waive this requirement and to move forward with less than three finalists. - Finalists' interviews (See page 20 for Interviewing guidance). - Screen all candidates and record the results of votes on all.
+For the finalist round, a minimum of three candidates must be invited to interview unless the search committee chair or search assistant obtains approval from OIE (faculty searches) or HR-TA (non-faculty searches) to waive this requirement and to move forward with less than three finalists.

+- Finalists' interviews (See page 20 for Interviewing guidance). - Screen all candidates and record the results of votes on all.